Sharon Tal Yguado

 Sharon Tal Yguado (שרון טל יגואדו) is an Israeli-born American media executive.

 Yguado has built studio divisions at media companies including Amazon and Fox.
 She is known for her work on fantasy and science fiction projects including The Walking Dead, The Boys, The Lord of the Rings: The Rings of Power, The Wheel of Time, and Invincible.
-In her role as head of scripted programming at amazon she also oversaw shows like The Marvelous Mrs. Maisel, Fleabag, Homecoming, Jack Ryan, Good Omens, and other original shows.
+In her role as head of scripted programming at Amazon she also oversaw numerous original shows, including The Marvelous Mrs. Maisel, Fleabag, Homecoming, Jack Ryan and Good Omens.
 Yguado also served as the head of Fox International Studios and Global Programming at Fox Networks Group.